rose-thunder/website/README.md

 ## Todo List

-- [x] Create screensaver like thing on the home page
 - [ ] Music player with controls
 - [ ] Have a usable mobile experience
 - [x] Create scanlines in css